U.S. appeals court skeptical of bid by ex-Trump adviser Flynn to end criminal case

 “This has already become, and I think is only becoming more of, a public spectacle,” Wall said.

-Wall said the Justice Department is not required to explain why it drops prosecutions but in the Flynn case it had volunteered a “robust explanation.”

-Beth Wilkinson, an attorney retained to represent Sullivan, argued it would be premature to force Sullivan to act now until he has weighed all the facts before ruling.
+Beth Wilkinson, an attorney retained to represent Sullivan, argued it would be premature to force Sullivan to act before he has weighed all the facts before ruling.

 “All this court is doing is getting advice,” she said.